About the Author

 Banner Life Insurance Company, like all insurance providers, bases your monthly premium on a variety of different factors.

-Here are but some of the factors that will affect how much you’ll have to pay each month:
+Here are some factors that will affect how much you might pay each month:

 Term limits are another major determining factor in what your monthly premiums will cost.
 The longer the term, the higher your monthly premiums.